716 North Broadway

 Third Floor, Room 309

 Baltimore, MD 21205

-Dr. Keri Rosch is a psychologist in the Center for Neurodevelopmental and Imaging Research and the Department of Neuropsychology at the Kennedy Krieger Institute.
-She also holds an appointment as an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. Keri Shiels Rosch is a psychologist in the Center for Neurodevelopmental and Imaging Research and the Department of Neuropsychology at the Kennedy Krieger Institute.
+She also holds an appointment as an associate professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Dr. Rosch obtained a BA and MA in Psychology and a PhD in Clinical Psychology at the University at Buffalo, State University of New York.
 She completed her clinical internship in Child Clinical Psychology at the Cincinnati Children’s Hospital Medical Center, with a primary placement at the Center for ADHD.
 Dr. Rosch joined the Kennedy Krieger Institute in 2011 as a post-doctoral fellow conducting research at the Laboratory for Neurocognitive and Imaging Research and obtaining additional clinical training in the Department of Neuropsychology Executive Function Clinic.
 After completing her post-doctoral training, Dr. Rosch became a member of the faculty at the Kennedy Krieger Institute in the Center for Neurodevelopmental and Imaging Research and the Department of Neuropsychology.

-Shiels Rosch K, Dirlikov B, Mostofsky SH.
-(2013).
+Shiels Rosch K, Dirlikov B, Mostofsky SH (2013).
 Increased intrasubject variability in boys with ADHD across tests of motor and cognitive control.
-Journal of Abnormal Child Psychology, 41(3), 485-495.
+J Abnorm Child Psychol.
+41(3), 485-95.